omaralsakka/Hypertube/README.md

 ## Disclaimer

+This project is purely for educational purposes and we do not advocate or condone piracy in any way.
-The used torrent APIs are NOT LEGAL, so stream the movies at your own risk.
+:warning: WARNING!
+The used torrent APIs are NOT LEGAL, so stream the movies at your own risk. :warning:
 This is also why we won't be providing a deployed version of the app.

 ## Contributors

 * [Omar Alsakka](https://github.com/omaralsakka): Front end and visual design
 * [Luke Lönnroth](https://github.com/Microsmosis): Streaming, back end and API
-* [Ville Niemi](https://github.com/vilniemi): Back end and API
+* [Ville Niemi](https://github.com/vilniemi): Front end and external API integration
-* Jukka Ylimaula: DevOps, login/signup system, back end, API
+* Jukka Ylimaula: DevOps, login/signup system, back end and API